Consensys/doc.goquorum/docs/configure-and-manage/configure/consensus-protocols/raft.md

 To enable Raft consensus, specify the [`--raft`](../../../reference/cli-syntax.md#raft) command line option when starting GoQuorum.
 You can [create a private network using Raft](../../../tutorials/private-network/create-a-raft-network.md).

+!!! warning

+    Raft is not suitable for production environments.
+Use only in development environments.
+Also, you can't migrate to another consensus protocol from Raft.

 Raft requires that all initial nodes in the cluster are configured as [static peers](https://github.com/ethereum/go-ethereum/wiki/connecting-to-the-network#static-nodes).
 The order of the enode IDs in the `static-nodes.json` file must be the same across all peers.